Sault Ste. Marie, Ontario: Demographics

+Ethnicity

 Sault Ste.
 Marie was at one time a haven for Italian immigrants.
 The city has a large concentration of ethnic Italians for a community its size, mostly descending from the southern region of Calabria.

 Those who are of European origin constitute 82% of the population, Aboriginals or Native Canadians, constitute 13.5%, and visible minorities make up 4.5%.